Rebecca Newnham MA(RCA) FRBS

 Early years saw an exploration of botanical form and a celebration of life cycles with sculptures that consider growth, propagation, seed distribution, pollen.
 This subject matter developed to celebrate flight, energy and transference of matter.

 Facets is a collection of 30 glass bowls created in response to Victorian social history and architecture of the Russell-Cotes Museum.
-Facets travels to the Himalayan Gardens in 2018.
+Facets traveled to the Himalayan Gardens in 2018.
 North Yorkshire has plenty of Victorian vernacular architecture and the collection is very much at home here.

 Rebecca Newnham first exhibited in Salisbury Cathedral in 2010 and co curated Reflection at Salisbury Cathedral in 2016.
 Nine artists who work with glass, including Rebecca, were invited respond to the context of the space.

-In December 2015 she moved to Bournemouth and built a new studio very close to the sea in early 2016.
+In December 2015 Rebecca moved to Bournemouth and built a new studio very close to the sea in early 2016.
 The digital arts community in Bournemouth became an influence and, her collaboration with film maker, Lizzie Sykes.
 The two met at an inaugural exhibition at Rebecca’s new studio and house, which included the work of other artists and makers.
 By projecting film onto sculpture, they are challenging the concept of the screen and encouraging active, 360 degree viewing on the move with an exciting creative collaboration celebrating sculpture, glass, film, dance. as part of 2017 Inside Art to include a performative collaboration of sculpture, film, and dance.

-Rebecca’s studio explores reuse of glass bottles in particular crushed as an aggregate in concrete or fused in a kiln.
+Rebecca’s studio explores reuse of glass bottles crushed as an aggregate in concrete or fused in a kiln.
 Years of research lead to exciting commissions reusing glass bottles to create cast artworks in 2015 and 2016, reusing glass to create artworks from glass with historical relevance, such as glass that was once employed in the Russell-Cotes Museum, donated to Rebecca to create new work to be displayed there.
 Soar is a sculpture cast in editions in bronze or with glass aggregate.
 It follows on from a series of work about flight and the energy required to elevate.
 The glass aggregate casts reuse imploded and graded bottle glass, sourced locally, in place of other aggregate; the glass sparkles in the light.
 HSBC have one in their collection.

 One of Rebecca’s floating works is Wave, a 15m installation, which was commissioned for a private lake in Yorkshire in 2013 and considers the ever-increasing volume of information which invisibly surrounds us.
 The five sections have an internal steel structure, have a highly polished red surface and are invisibly chained together and anchored to allow the work to respond to wind and water flow.
 Wave is red because in the colour spectrum, red appears at this wavelength.

-In October 2016 Rebecca became a Trustee of Bournemouth Lower Gardens Committee.
+In October 2016 Rebecca became a Trustee of Bournemouth Lower Gardens Committee

 1991 Royal College of Art MA (RCA) Glass